FarzadDehghani/FarzadDehghani/README.md

 Hello World! 🌎<br>
 I'm Farzad, a passionate developer with a mind full of code 💻.<br>
-When I'm not busy building innovative solutions, you can find me geeking out over Game 🎮, web design 🎨, Reading 📚, and Nature 🌴.<br>
+When I'm not busy building innovative solutions, you can find me geeking out over Game 🎮, web design 🎨, Reading 📚, Nature 🌴.<br>
 Work hard, help harder 💪.
 I'm driven by a desire to create technology that makes a real difference in people's lives.
 The more I work, the more I want to help others - it's a virtuous cycle of awesomeness 🔄!<br><br>
 On this GitHub profile, you'll find a collection of my projects, experiments, and collaborations.
 Take a look around, and let's build something amazing together! 🚀<br>
 Feel free to reach out if you'd like to chat about a project, or just want to say hi 👋.<br><br>